ouarez/acosys/index.md

-  While we wish to be recognized on the strength of our expertise and consistent delivery, we are also proud to be an Indigenous companys.
+  While we wish to be recognized on the strength of our expertise and consistent delivery, we are also proud to be an Indigenous companies.
 url_1: /about
 url_text_1: Our company
 title_2: BUILDING BRIDGES